Udit-Narayan-Ray/Contact-Lite-App/README.md

 # Contact-Lite-App
-This is web application for saving contacts for back up purpose and this lite is lite version of contact saver that we usually have.
+This is web application for saving contacts for back up purpose and this is lite version of contact saver that we usually have.